bjorgkav/concreteml-covid-classifier/README.md

 - If you can't fix your filenames without risking breaking several applications, it's recommended to finish training, compilation, and saving of your Concrete-ML model on the Docker container.

 ## Instructions
-- This project does not contain a virtual environment.
+- This project does not contain a virtual environment or the libraries required to make the project run (yet).
 Make your own and install the packages mentioned in requirements.txt to get things going.
 - THis project DOES contain the Django files for the app.
 Use those.